-Observations and analog models indicate that strain in Afar is localized in distinct rift segments, which are spread within a broad zone of interaction of the associated plates (Keir et al., 2011; Pagli et al., 2014, 2018; Doubre et al., 2017; Maestrelli et al., 2022).
+The concept of segments of localized strain, which are spread over a broad zone in Afar was noted from many indicators including diking events, structural geology, seismology and geodesy (Keir et al., 2011; Pagli et al., 2014, 2018; Doubre et al., 2017).
+Analogue models demonstrated that the plate interactions in Afar results in a broad zone of localized extension (Maestrelli et al., 2022).

 Hence, the architecture of the intersection region of the rift arms discloses a ~150,000 km2 complex region, in which diffuse boundaries and microplate rotations link the three rift arms (Fig. 11).
 Accordingly, a genuinely single triple junction point, in the sense of a three-rift arms intersection point, cannot be specified for this system, and multiple triple junctions could be considered (e.g., see tectonic models in Viltres et al., 2020).
 The difficulty of defining sharp plate boundaries within Afar was discussed in many works (e.g., Barrberi and Varet, 1977 and references therein).
-Nevertheless, we agree that the intersection point of the Ethiopian rift valley and the Tendaho-Goba'ad Discontinuity could be regarded as the 'main' junction point of the rift system, as the deformation characteristics are most distinctively changed there (Tesfaye et al., 2003).
+Nevertheless, we agree that the intersection point of the Ethiopian rift valley and the Tendaho-Goba'ad Discontinuity could be regarded as the 'main'

+junction point of the rift system, as the deformation characteristics between the northern Main Ethiopian Rift and the diffuse zone on the Gulf of Aden - Red Sea rifts are most distinctively changed there (Tesfaye et al., 2003).